v0id-strike/Voidborne-Archives/Lab/Arch.md

 #### Overview
-This VM's purpose is to teach my university club about linux..
+This VM's purpose is to teach my university club about linux.
 You can skip this
 Why arch? just want to see them suffer from what i had been through : ) You can download ISO file from [here](https://archlinux.org/download/)